ajay9634/Ajay-prefix/README.md

 ## 🔗 Data Synchronization

 * **Manual Sync:** Use the **Backup and Restore Tool** to force data migration across different containers.
-* **AjayAutoSync:** An automated service that syncs files based on timestamps. *Use with caution as it prioritizes newer file dates over total progress.*
+It will not be necessary in Ajay Prefix Pro v1.8, as 99% of save paths are redirected automatically.
-* **Hybridizer:** The preferred method for seamless profile redirection without manual file movement.
+* **Hybridizer App or Profile Option:** The preferred method for seamless %userprofile% and %public% redirection without manual file movement.
+It is useful for hardcoded paths; apply it as default.

 ---